Brendan Sarpong-Wiredu: Charlton Athletic

 Wiredu, who can play as a midfielder, full-back or wing-back, made his debut for Charlton Athletic on 14 August 2018, coming on as a substitute for Albie Morgan in a 3–0 EFL Trophy defeat to Milton Keynes Dons.
 On 1 May 2019, his contract was extended until 2021.

 On 8 February 2019, he joined Bromley on loan until 9 March.
 His loan was later extended until the end of the season.

 Wiredu then joined Colchester United on loan until January 2020.
 He returned to Charlton on 3 January 2020.

 Colchester United

 On 1 February 2021, Wiredu joined Colchester United on a permanent basis having previously spent time on loan with the club.
 He scored his first professional goal in Colchester's 2–2 draw with Tranmere Rovers on 23 March 2021.

 On 5 July 2021, he signed a two-year contract extension with the club.

 Fleetwood Town

 On 21 June 2022, Wiredu joined Fleetwood Town on a three-year deal.

+Plymouth Argyle

+On 4 July 2025, Wiredu joined Plymouth Argyle on a three-year deal.

+On 2 August 2025, Wiredu made his league debut for Argyle, scoring an own goal in a 1–3 loss to Barnsley.
+On 12 August, he scored his first goal for the club in a 3–2 victory over Queens Park Rangers at Home Park in the first round of the EFL Cup.